Dr. Diana Mashburn, Program Chair, RN-BSN Program

 Why did you start teaching?

 Literally, on my very first day of nursing school, I looked toward the front of the tiered lecture hall and realized my faculty were both nurses and educators.
-I started teaching nursing because I wanted to follow in their footsteps.
+I started to teach nursing because I wanted to follow in their footsteps.
 What I find most rewarding about teaching is seeing students grow and getting to know who they are along the way.
 I enjoy our conversations over the phone or during video conferences, but watching them deliver their presentations is where I really get to see them shine.

 What advice would you give to people considering the online RN to BSN program?

 Time management is essential to balancing family, work and school commitments.
 Whether it is on the kitchen wall, a paper and pencil planner, or in electronic form, take the time to enter assignment due dates on a calendar.
 Be organized and make use of small blocks of time in case larger blocks of time to devote to school work don't occur.
 Learn to say no and to delegate.
 Furthering your nursing education requires sacrifice, but it is temporary.
 The investment in your future will be worth it.
 The tassel is worth the hassle!

 What qualities make someone particularly successful in nursing?